 Where can I get teeth in a day?

-Sani Dental Group offers the best All-on-4 and teeth in a day procedure in our 3 clinics in both of our locations in Los Algodones and Playa Del Carmen.
-If you’d like to schedule an appointment with us, click here or call (928) 257-1307.
+Sani Dental Group offers the best All-on-4 and teeth a day procedures in our 3 clinics in both of our locations in Los Algodones and Playa Del Carmen.
+If you’d like to schedule an appointment with us, request a date and time or call (928) 257-1307.